IngmarEckhardt/simple_date_time/README.md

 - `localtime()`: Converts a calendar time value to a CET/CEST `struct tm` object.
 - `strftime()`: is a stub that return zero to fulfill ansi/iso 9899-1990

+String representations of time are in the format: yyyy-mm-dd hh:mm:ss and appended (CET) or (CEST) if it's not a UTC time.

 In `mcuClock.h` every operation is protected with storing interrupt status, disabling all Interrupts, doing the operation and restoring the interrupt status afterward.

 - `set_system_time`: Initialize a systemTime Clock uint32 value